 School of Communication Studies Launches Spring Colloquium Series

-“The intention [of the colloquium series] is to share research not often talked about to faculty and students,” says Aaron Bacue, assistant professor in the School of Communication Studies.
+“The intention [of the colloquium series] is to share research not often talked about to faculty and students,” said Aaron Bacue, assistant professor in the School of Communication Studies.
 “Last semester we focused on political research, while this semester we have a range of research through interpersonal communication and social media.”

 Undergraduate and graduate students, as well as members of the university and community, are invited to attend.
 The colloquia are free and open to the public.

 For more information or consideration for a future colloquium, contact COMM Assistant Professor Aaron Bacue, at firstname.lastname@example.org.